aVadim483/fast-excel-laravel/README.md

 **Features**

+* Writing
   * Easily export models, collections and arrays to Excel
-* Export huge datasets with very fast, and using a minimum of memory
+  * Export huge datasets very fast, and using a minimum of memory
   * Сan create multiple sheets and supports basic column, row and cell styling
   * You can set the height of the rows and the width of the columns (including auto width calculation)
+  * Mapping export data
+  * You can add active hyperlinks, formulas, notes and images to output XLSX-files
+  * Supports workbook and sheet protection with/without passwords
+  * Supports page settings - page margins, page size
+  * Inserting multiple charts
+  * Supports data validations and conditional formatting
+* Reading
   * Import workbooks and worksheets to Eloquent models very quickly and with minimal memory usage
   * Automatic field detection from imported table headers
+  * Import huge files very fast, and using a minimum of memory
-* Mapping import/export data
+  * Mapping import data
   * Supports auto formatter and custom formatter of datetime values for import data
   * The library can define and extract images from XLSX files
-* You can add active hyperlinks, formulas, notes, charts and images to output XLSX-files
-* Supports workbook and sheet protection with/without passwords
-* Supports page settings - page margins, page size
+* Mapping import/export data

 ## Installation